jvgiordano/OSSMM-Version-1/docs/03-electronics-assembly.md

   <img src="media/electronics-assembly/image10.jpg" style="width: 50%; transform: rotate(90deg);">
 </div>

-Please note that the Seeed Xiao Sense inserts bottom side facing up such that the USB port will align with the case's USB slot.
+Please note that the Seeed Xiao Sense inserts bottom-side facing up, so that the USB port insert into the electronic case's USB slot.

 The Vibration Motor Board may need minor adjustment to fit properly.
-The vibration disk's orientation might cause wires to extend beyond the PCB boundaries, preventing insertion into the electronic case.
-Simply lift the disk from the board (it's attached with double-sided adhesive) using wire cutters, reorient it so wires stay within the board dimensions, and press it back down gently to reattach.
+The vibration disk's orientation might cause wires to extend beyond the board's boundaries, preventing insertion into the electronic case.
+Simply lift the vibration disk from the board (it's attached with double-sided adhesive) using the wire cutters or your fingers, reorient it so wires stay within the board dimensions, and press it back down gently to reattach.

 The following photos highlight this issue.
 The left image shows the problem: the vibration disc orientation causes wiring to extend beyond the board's